The Enviroschools Approach

 • People and Participation – Tangata

-At the heart of Enviroschools is the Action Learning Cycle, encouraging an enquiry-based process of exploration, decision-making, design, action and reflection.
+At the heart of Enviroschools is the Action Learning Cycle, encouraging a process of exploration, decision-making, design, action and reflection.
 It is a key tool that can be applied to a specific project or an entire process in an Enviroschools Journey.

 Enviroschools is a journey on the pathway to creating a sustainable community.
 As the journey progresses, knowledge, experience and practice increase in depth and breadth.
 Enviroschools commit to working with the Enviroschools kaupapa, Guiding Principles and Whole Enviroschools Approach.